yellowmessenger/ymchat-react-native/README.md

 ```

 ### Device Token
-Device token can be set using `setDeviceToken` method. `fcmToken` shall be passed to this method
+Device token can be set using `setDeviceToken` method.
+Pass `fcmToken` as a parameter to this method.
 ```javascript
 YMChat.setDeviceToken("token");
 ```
+It is recommended to set authentication token and device token before `startChatbot()`